-Whitening toothpastes alternatively use enzymes instead of abrasives to prevent new stains from settling on the enamel.
+Whitening toothpaste alternatively use enzymes instead of abrasives to prevent new stains from settling on the enamel.
 They do this by lessening the pellicle layer to which stains adhere.
 While the effect may not be as long-lasting as some other methods, the enzymes are non-abrasive which means they won’t harm enamel.

-Whitening toothpastes can only superficially influence tooth color.
+Whitening toothpaste can only superficially influence tooth color.
 They cannot change the natural, yellowish color of the dentin which shows through the translucent enamel because they cannot reach through.
 Some products claim to whiten teeth up to three shades.
 This is achievable in cases where stains are mostly external (extrinsic).

 Depending on the specific whitening formulation you may notice results immediately, or, more typically, after 14 days of use or more.